Wind Power Employment

 Employment Outlook in the Wind Energy Sector

-According to the Bureau of Labor Statistics, wind power is the United States’ fastest growing energy source.
-Wind power production increased by 21 percent in 2007 alone, and the US Department of Energy reports that wind power may be responsible for generating as much as 20 percent of the country’s electricity by the year 2030.
+According to the Bureau of Labor Statistics, wind power is the United States’ fastest-growing energy source.
+The US Department of Energy reports that wind power may be responsible for generating as much as 20 percent of the country’s electricity by the year 2030.
 Although wind power plants were once limited to a few areas in the country, today the majority of states house working wind farms.

 Jobs available in the wind energy sector vary greatly.
 You could work in construction, helping to build turbine parts and install them, or you could work in a development position as a resource analyst, figuring out which areas are best for housing wind turbine farms.
 An example of a job in the management area would be a power plant operator, who would help in overseeing wind power plants.
 A job in assessment and awareness could mean being a technician who specializes in turbine installation, maintenance, and repair.